davesag/Frank/README.txt

 * terms and conditions (done - insert your own text here.
 Terms must be accepted for registration to work)
 * privacy policy (done - insert your own text here.)
 * Simple and consistent navigation system using haml layouts. (done)
+* Support for Internationalisation and Localisation (partly done)
 * User roles (done - but needs formal tests)
 * Simple admin functions (todo)